flagsdamnitflags/flagsdamnitflags.github.io/README.md

-# stevencamp.github.io
+# Flags Damnit, Flags.
-A site for steve.
+A new endeavour.